bramley/phplist-plugin-housekeeping/README.md

 ## Version history ##

     version     Description
-    1.3.2+20231020  Add link to configuration settings to the housekeeping page 1.3.1+20230524  Use MessageTrait instead of Message DAO 1.3.0+20210718  Spanish translation from Elías Torres.
+    1.3.3+20231028  Allow the process page to be run as a remote page 1.3.2+20231020  Add link to configuration settings to the housekeeping page 1.3.1+20230524  Use MessageTrait instead of Message DAO 1.3.0+20210718  Spanish translation from Elías Torres.
 Fixes #1.